tjgilbert/Capstone/README.md

 # Capstone
-personal repo for things relating to capstone
+personal repo for things relating to capstone, mostly trash